 Even if you’re driving with extreme caution, an auto wreck isn’t always avoidable.
 Other drivers can be negligent or reckless and cause a devastating collision.
-A Midland car accident lawyer from Buckingham Barrera Law Firm can help you sort through your legal options after a wreck and take the necessary steps to getting you back on your feet.
+A Midland car accident lawyer from Buckingham & Vega Law Firm can help you sort through your legal options after a wreck and take the necessary steps to get you back on your feet.

 - I-45 in Harris County

 - IH-35 through Dallas, Austin, and San Antonio

 - IH-10 in Houston

 - I-69C in Edinburg

 Even though over half of fatal accidents in Texas occur on rural roads, according to the Texas Department of Transportation, highways in our cities are some of the deadliest roads in our state because they are frequently traveled by many people.
 Our roads also need improvements in the form of more lanes, filling potholes, and repainting lines to help the conditions and make the roads less dangerous.
 On top of the problems of the roads themselves, drivers are also a problem with distractions, driving drunk, inexperienced driving, and driving around big rigs that frequent Texas because of the oil industry.

 Highways aren’t the only dangerous parts of our roads.
 Intersections can also be deadly, and Houston appears most on a list of the top 50 most dangerous intersections in Texas.
 To be considered dangerous, the intersections had at least 40 or more crashes recorded.
 Here are the top five most dangerous intersections in the state of Texas: